-Note that the average active power result from the LPF2 output in each phase can be scaled by $\pm 100\%$ by writing to the phase's watt gain 24-bit register (AWGAIN[23:0], BWGAIN[23:0]), CWGAIN[23:0]). xWGAIN, x=A,B,C registers are placed in each phase of the total active power data path.
-The watt gain registers are twos complement, signed registers and have a resolution of $2^{-23}$ /LSB.
-Equation (18) describes mathematically the function of the watt gain registers.
+Note that the average active power result from the LPF2 output in each phase can be scaled by ±100% by writing to the phase's watt gain 24-bit register (AWGAIN[23:0], BWGAIN[23:0], CWGAIN[23:0], AFWGAIN[23:0], BFWGAIN[23:0] or CFWGAIN[23:0]). xWGAIN, x=A,B,C registers are placed in each phase of the total active power data path. xFWGAIN, x=A,B,C registers are placed in each phase of the fundamental active power data path.
+The watt gain registers are twos complement, signed registers and have a resolution of 2-23/LSB.
+Equation (24) describes mathematically the function of the watt gain registers.